kyma-project/kyma/docs/04-operation-guides/operations/01-install-kyma.md

 ## Install with custom domain

+If you install Kyma on a reamote cluster, you can use the out-of-the box `kyma.example.com` domain.
+All you need to do is get

 To install Kyma using your own domain name, you must provide the certificate and key as files.
 If you don't have a certificate yet, you can create a self-signed certificate and key:

   ```bash